pytgit/pytgit.github.io/_posts/2019-01-27-flights_linear_regression.md

 * Historic airport weather data from Iowa State University website: [Iowa State Univerity Mesonet](https://mesonet.agron.iastate.edu/request/download.phtml?network=WA_ASOS)

 ## Methodology Used
 As the data set is quite huge (~5.3 million rows), the data set is randomly sampled to 50,000 rows for quicker modeling time.
-Cross-validation with 5 folds is used on 80% of the data set to select features and model parameters. [(code here)](Model_training_and_test.ipynb)
+Cross-validation with 5 folds is used on 80% of the data set to select features and model parameters.

 Initially the following features were considered: 'Inbound Delay', 'Month', 'Airport Departure Volume', 'Plane Turnaround Time','Departure Time','Temperature', 'Wind Speed', 'Precipitation'.

-Then some features get zero-ed out in Lasso regressions and are removed, specifically: 'Month', 'Airport Departure Volume', 'Plane Turnaround Time', 'Temperature'
+Then some features get zero-ed out in Lasso regressions and are removed, specifically: 'Month', 'Airport Departure Volume', 'Plane Turnaround Time', 'Temperature', 'Wind Speed' is further eliminated due to causing lower R2 score (indicating overfitting).

-''Wind Speed' is further eliminated due to causing lower R2 score (indicating overfitting) So three features remains to be used in model: 'Inbound Delay', 'Departure Time', 'Precipitation' No feature transform were needed when checking the residual plots, but y (Departure Delay) is noticed to be heavily left skewed and so is being log transformed before training.
+So three features remains to be used in model: 'Inbound Delay', 'Departure Time', 'Precipitation'.

+No feature transform were needed when checking the residual plots, but y (Departure Delay) is noticed to be heavily left skewed and so is being log transformed before training.

 RidgeCV, LassoCV, ElasticNet Models were used in training, and RidgeCV was seen to have slightly better R2 scoring, and therefore chosen.

 ## Results